 Just in time for the new year this week’s Weekly Photo Challenge is Beginning.
 Here’s a beginning that I can’t wait for….

 Only three more sleeps everyone!
 I hope you’ve finished your Christmas shopping or are close to it.
-Unless you’re one of those people who love to leave your shopping to the last minute that is Have a Merry Christmas everyone!
+Unless you’re one of those people who love to leave your shopping to the last minute that is :) Have a Merry Christmas … Continue reading

 This week’s Weekly Photo Challenge is community.
 I’m pretty sure they weren’t expecting this kind of community when they made that challenge but here it is.
 It seems all creatures create their own community doesn’t it?
 These little guys didn’t do … Continue reading